cairo-book/cairo-book/src/ch14-02-contract-functions.md

 1. A contract can't have more than one constructor.
 2. The constructor function must be named `constructor`, and must be annotated with the `#[constructor]` attribute.

 The `constructor` function might take arguments, which are passed when deploying the contract.
-In our example, we pass some alue corresponding to a `Person` type as argument in order to store the `owner` informations (address and name) in the contract.
+In our example, we pass some value corresponding to a `Person` type as argument in order to store the `owner` information (address and name) in the contract.

 Note that the `constructor` function **must** take `self` as a first argument, corresponding to the state of the contract, generally passed by reference with the `ref` keyword to be able to modify the contract's state.
 We will explain `self` and its type shortly.